Elisha ben Abuyah: Youth and activity

+Hellenism and Heresy

-Elisha was a student of Greek; as the Talmud expresses it, "Acher's tongue was never tired of singing Greek songs".
+Elisha was a student of Koine Greek; as the Talmud expresses it, "Acher's tongue was never tired of singing Greek songs".
 While still in the beth midrash, he is said to have kept forbidden books hidden in his clothes.
 Wilhelm Bacher, in his analysis of Talmudic legends, wrote that the similes attributed to Elisha (including the ones cited above) show that he was a man of the world, acquainted with wine, horses, and architecture.
-Some historians call into question his apostasy as he is presented in the Talmud as a scholar with no mention of his theological departure.
+Some historians question his apostasy, as he is presented in the Talmud as a scholar with no mention of his theological departure.

 Several stories are told in rabbinic literature about events leading to Elisha's apostasy: